 This diet emphasizes consuming cooked green and leafy vegetables (kale, broccoli, mustard greens, chard, dandelion), low sugar fruits (berries), whole grains (brown rice, quinoa) and lean proteins (wild fish, lean chicken).
-Drinking plenty of filtered water, digestive herbal teas (fennel, cardamom, licorice, ginger) as well as green tea is essential to boosting the health and fertility of the Waterlogged woman.
-Avoiding foods that are rich, greasy, fermented (pickles, kombucha) or spicy as well as cow-based dairy, sugar, salt, soy, yeast and fatty animal protein will help alleviate many of the states of imbalance, such as internal dampness, that the she often confronts.
+Drinking plenty of filtered water, digestive herbal teas (fennel, cardamom, licorice, ginger), as well as green tea, is essential to boosting the health and fertility of the Waterlogged type.
+Avoiding foods that are rich, greasy, fermented (pickles, kombucha) or spicy as well as cow-based dairy, sugar, salt, soy, yeast, and fatty animal protein will help alleviate many of the states of imbalance, such as internal dampness.

 Broccoli rabe with garlic

 - 1 bunch of broccoli rabe